Rodrigo Herrera

-Rodrigo Ezequiel Herrera (born 2 August 2000) is an Argentine professional footballer who plays as a defensive midfielder for Platense, on loan from Defensa y Justicia.
+Rodrigo Ezequiel Herrera (born 2 August 2000) is an Argentine professional footballer who plays as a defensive midfielder for Newell's Old Boys.

 Career

 Herrera is a product of the Defensa y Justicia youth system.
 He made the move into their first-team squad in December 2020 under manager Hernán Crespo, initially appearing on the substitute's bench for a Copa Sudamericana round of sixteen second leg victory away to Vasco da Gama on 3 December.
 On 6 December, Herrera made his senior debut in a defeat away to Independiente in the Copa de la Liga Profesional first group stage; featuring for the full duration at the Estadio Libertadores de América.